Bhargav19-root/docs/utm-parameters/overview.md

 **Best Use:** A/B testing and multiple CTAs in same campaign

-## Managing UTM Parameters in LinkUTM
+## Managing UTM Parameters in linkutm

 ### Parameter Library

-LinkUTM allows you to create and manage a library of UTM parameter values that can be reused across campaigns.
+linkutm allows you to create and manage a library of UTM parameter values that can be reused across campaigns.

 **Benefits:**
 - **Consistency:** Use same values across campaigns